There are many social work assessment tools that help social workers with examining their clients and their situation.

 A personal SWOT analysis is a useful self-assessment tool that you can use with your clients.
 While it should be done individually, it helps your client identify their strengths, weaknesses, threats and opportunities.

 The key to a successful SWOT analysis is asking the right questions.
 Read our article on Personal SWOT Analysis to Assess and Improve Yourself to learn how to use this tool along with useful questions that you can ask from your clients.

 Another self-assessment tool that lets you explore a variety of aspects of an individual’s life is this worksheet developed by Ignacio Pacheco on Social Work Tech.

 Genogram is a tool used to visualize a person’s family relationships and history.
-It moves a step further from the traditional family tree and highlights generational patterns and psychological factors that affect the relationships.
+It moves a step further from the traditional family tree diagram and highlights generational patterns and psychological factors that affect the relationships.

-Genogram is a great tool to allow clients explain their current circumstances that they might struggle with to speak openly about.
+Genogram is a great tool to allow clients to explain their current circumstances that they might struggle with to speak openly about.
 For example, a client who is being abused, but hesitant to speak about it, can use a genogram to indicate his/her situation and open a dialogue with the social worker.

 Sociogram is a tool that is used to visualize the types of relationships within a group.
 This will help you understand group behavior.

 It can alert you about people who are being isolated within the group or popular among many.